 I have highlighted the actual odds you would enter for any of the given markets.
 Despite each example above representing a different bet, they all have odds that you can enter into the calculator.

 Win Probability Calculator

-The odds calculator will also tell you the implied win probability a given set of odds represents.
+The odds calculator will also tell you the implied probability of winning a given set of odds.